Offrly Sealed Quarterly Benchmark

 2. Wait.
 HM Land Registry publishes its sold-price data with a delay; we let six months pass so most matched sales are available.

-3. Auto-join.
-For each frozen valuation, we look up sales on the same full postcode that completed after the valuation date.
+4. Auto-join.
+For each surviving valuation we look up sales on the same full postcode that completed after the valuation date.
 No admin reviews these matches.

 What this number means, and what it doesn't.
-The benchmark is the most adversarial public read on Offrly because we deliberately do not curate which pairs feed it.
+The benchmark is an unfalsifiable public read on Offrly because we deliberately do not curate which pairs feed it.
 The trade-off is that the postcode tie-break (closest-by-price) biases each individual pair toward the model.
 We surface that explicitly rather than hiding it.
-If you want the higher-signal, smaller-sample, address-confirmed view, see the accuracy report.
-The two reports are complementary; the truth lives somewhere between them.
+For the lifetime aggregate of every quarterly snapshot, see the accuracy report — same auto-join, larger pooled sample.

 What's in the report, transparently